-Ryan Pong is employed by Virginia Mason Medical Center and has no relevant financial or nonfinancial relationship(s).
+Lynne Chafetz and Donna Smith are employed by Virginia Mason Medical Center and serve as faculty for Virginia Mason Institute.
+Ms. Chafetz and Dr. Smith have no relevant financial or nonfinancial relationship(s).

 Learning Objectives

 Objective 1: Describe how an organization can develop an integrated program to build a culture which fosters respect.